THE RUBIK CUBE:

 Red².Black².Green [... the bottom face is Green].

-Of course, you could also have restored Figure 2 by first applying operator 1b - thus giving a configuration like Figure 1.
+> However, beginners might prefer to tackle Figure 2 by first applying operator 1b - thus giving a configuration similar to Figure 1.

 > Often, you will be confronted with a triangular exchange of edge-pieces,